7GrandDadPGN/MinibloxTranslationLayer/README.md

 > [!WARNING]
-> The translation layer is no longer usable as of 02/24/2025, vector implemented a semi simulation anticheat that expects proper physics.
+> ~The translation layer is no longer usable as of 02/24/2025, vector implemented a semi simulation anticheat that expects proper physics.~
+> You will now have to send C0CInput packets along with ticks to move, enjoy!

 # MinibloxTranslationLayer
 A middle man to translate Miniblox packets into Minecraft 1.8.9 packets.